Pages

 So very sadly, Ben, of Fore Street, Newlyn, passed away at West Cornwall Hospital on the 6th September 2024, aged 79.
 He will be greatly missed by his loving wife Jackie and Son Darren, and his many friends and extended fishing family.

-There are a number of Ben's art works that adorn several Newlyn buildings to look out for on a visit.
+On a visit, there are a number of Ben's art works to look out for that adorn buildings around Newlyn.

 Ben's funeral service will be held at St Mary's Church, Chapel Street, Penzance on Tuesday 24th September 2024 at 12 noon.
 Traditional black funeral attire is not required.
 Following the service, all are warmly invited to raise a glass in memory of Ben, at the Star Inn, Newlyn.